ChavvaAnitha123/my-project/README.md

 This repository is butlt step by step in the tutorial.

-It now inclides steps for GitHub
+It now inclides steps for GitHub.